MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-checklist-submission-faq.md

 ### Do I need to register different affixes for each of my extensions?

-No, you do not need to register affixes for each of your extensions.
+No, you don't need to register affixes for each of your extensions.

 The object affixes are registered per publisher so if your apps all have the same publisher, they can share the same affixes.
-The automated validation verifies that you are using the 3 letter affix registered by Microsoft in your extension, but this still allows you to create longer affixes per extension.
+The automated validation verifies that you're using the three letter affix registered by Microsoft in your extension, but this still allows you to create longer affixes per extension.
 For example, if you registered ABC as your affix, you can use ABCD as the prefix in Extension 1 and ABCE as the prefix in Extension 2.
 For more information, see [Prefix and suffix for naming in extensions](../compliance/apptest-prefix-suffix.md).

 ### Do I need to request a different ID range for each of my extensions?

-No, you do not need to request a new ID range for each of your extensions.
+No, you don't need to request a new ID range for each of your extensions.

 The object IDs are registered per partner, not per extension.
 You can then use a subset of this range for each of your extensions.
-It is your responsibility to ensure that you are not defining objects with the same IDs in different extensions.
-If you are doing so, the extensions defining these objects cannot be installed together on the same environment.
+It is your responsibility to ensure that you aren't defining objects with the same IDs in different extensions.
+If you're doing so, the extensions defining these objects can't be installed together on the same environment.
 For more information, see [Get Started Building Apps](readiness/get-started.md#requesting-an-object-range).

 ### Will there be any changes made to the object names character limitation (30 characters) within the near future?

 We would like longer names as well.
 Introducing namespaces could be one investment.
-However, such a changes has down-stream breaking impact (any caller needs to qualify calls) and there are SQL constraints on name lengths for tables, which currently include company name, table name, app ID and needs to be maximum 255.
-This is on our long term backlog, but haven't any changes planned in the near future.
+However, such a change has down-stream breaking impact (any caller needs to qualify calls) and there are SQL constraints on name lengths for tables, which currently include company name, table name, app ID and needs to be maximum 255.
+This is on our long term backlog, but haven't any changes planned soon.

 ## Questions about app identity